openshift/training/rc-setup.md

 Neat, huh?

 Since we already have our `wiring` app pointing at our forked code repository, let's go ahead and add a database migration file.
-In the `beta4` folder you will find a file called `1_sample_table.rb`.
+In the `rc` folder you will find a file called `1_sample_table.rb`.
 Add this file to the `db/migrate` folder of the `ruby-hello-world` repository that you forked.
 If you don't add this file to the right folder, the rest of the steps will fail.